Safeguarding Policy

 • Human Rights Act of 1998

-• Proportion – The least intrusive response appropriate to the risk presented
+• Proportion – The least intrusive response appropriate to the risk presented. • Protection – Support and representation for those in greatest need

 • Partnership – Local solutions through services working with their communities.
-Communities have a part to play in preventing, detecting and reporting neglect and abuse
+Communities have a part to play in preventing, detecting and reporting neglect and abuse. • Accountability – Accountability and transparency in delivering safeguarding.

 Appendix 3 (iii)